Guide to the best hikes in Door County, including the best winter hikes and easily accessible hikes.

 Because this is Door County’s most popular hiking path, it may get very crowded during the summer.

 In fact, during peak seasons, this Door County trail is very busy and can feel quite crowded.
+It’s better to get a lighthouse tour to have a knowledgeable guide with you.

-Additionally, the extra foot traffic can make some of the stones looser, and the path more strenuous.
+Additionally, the extra foot traffic can make some of the stones looser and the path more strenuous.

 Because of the rough terrain and elevation climb, this is a relatively tough hike in parts.